learn2therm/PairProphet/docs/components.md

 # Scripts Components

 Scripts that are executed to take data and create an experimental ML model.
-This document details each component stage of the whole pipeline
+This document details each component stage of the whole pipeline at a high-level.

+For more detailed information, click [here](./package_components.md)

-1. `s1.0_db_formatter.py`
+1. `c1.0_db_formatter.py`

 *format dataframe per user's needs*